 Fresh mountain air, warm summer sun, a cool sparkling pool and acre upon acre of outdoor fun are only a short bus ride away

-This June through August, the Luzerne County Transportation Authority (LCTA) will once again offer their Frances Slocum State Park Bus Route.
-This award-winning program is celebrating its third year in operation.
+Beginning May 30 through September 2, the Luzerne County Transportation Authority (LCTA) will once again offer their Frances Slocum State Park Bus Route.
+This award-winning program is celebrating its tenth year in operation.
 The service is unique to NEPA.
 The LCTA is the only transit authority in the state to offer public transportation to a state park.

 Catch the #24 bus to Frances Slocum weekdays and Saturdays

 The route will be available three times a day Monday through Friday and twice on Saturday.
 On the way to Frances Slocum, the bus will service stops in Wilkes-Barre, Kingston, Edwardsville, Luzerne, Forty Fort, Exeter and Wyoming.
 In total, it’s just a 30-minute ride from the Intermodal Center in Wilkes-Barre to the park.

 It’s a simple, affordable way for everyone to get out and enjoy one of NEPA’s most popular state parks.
 And senior citizens ride free with proper ID.